 What do they do?

-- The Authority gives us your permission to discuss your tax and contribution affairs, or the affairs of your company, with the third party of your choosing.
+- The completed form of authority gives us your permission to discuss your tax and contribution affairs, or the affairs of your company, with the third party of your choosing.

 How do they work?

-- A Form of Authority can appoint anyone you wish to deal on your behalf, whether that be a relative (your mother, father, son etc.) or a professional person such as an accountant.
+- Using a form of authority you can appoint anyone to deal with the Revenue Service on your behalf, whether that be a relative (your mother, spouse, son etc.) or a professional person such as an accountant.

-- The Form of Authority, once signed, remains in place until it is withdrawn by you and the Revenue Service are told that the person to whom Authority has been given is no longer dealing.
+- The form of authority, once signed, remains in place until it is withdrawn by you and the Revenue Service is told that the person to whom authority has been given is no longer acting on your behalf.
 This can be done by completing the withdrawal form.
 Following the introduction of independent taxation in 2023 a form of authority which covered two parties who were jointly assessed will only cover the lead tax payer.
 The remaining party will need to submit a new form of authority in their name.

 Do you accept a verbal authority?

-- The Authority can be cancelled verbally or in writing, but we would prefer that you complete the Form 1012(c) - withdrawal [130kb], as this means we will have all the information we need.
+- The authority can be cancelled verbally or in writing, but we would prefer that you complete the withdrawal form, as this means we will have all the information we need.